Greenwood District, Tulsa: Black Wall Street

 The Greenwood district in Tulsa came to be known as "Black Wall Street", one of the most commercially successful and affluent majority African-American communities in the United States.
-Booker T. Washington referred to the Greenwood neighborhood as “Negro Wall Street.”
+Booker T. Washington referred to the Greenwood neighborhood as "Negro Wall Street."
 Many Americans, including African-Americans, had moved to Oklahoma in hopes of gaining a shot at quick economic gains through the mining and oil industries.
 Even though African-Americans constituted a small percentage of the overall population in Oklahoma, the percentage of African-Americans in Tulsa had significantly increased to around 12.3 percent during the oil boom.
 Many African-Americans had come from the Deep South and Kansas because of the opportunity to strike gold because of the rich oil fields.
 During the Jim Crow era, African-Americans were not allowed to make purchases or services in predominantly white areas.
 In particular, Oklahoma was known to have some of the harshest and most unjust Jim Crow laws in the country.
 Some economists theorize this forced many African-Americans to spend their money where they would feel welcomed, effectively insulating cash flow to within the black community and allowing Greenwood to flourish and prosper.

 On "Black Wall Street", there were African-American attorneys, real estate agents, entrepreneurs, and doctors who offered their services in the neighborhood.
 One primary example of the black entrepreneurial spirit is illustrated by J.B.
 Stradford.
 He had graduated from Indiana University with a law degree and had moved to Greenwood to purchase various land vacancies in the area.
 After buying these vacant spaces, he would then sell them to African-American residents for redevelopment so that these empty spaces could be transformed into residential houses and profitable businesses.
 By 1921, Stradford had been considered one of the wealthiest African-Americans in the country as he owned numerous properties in Greenwood and even had his hotel named after him: Stratford Hotel.
 In addition to Mr. Stradford, there were also investments and reinvestments into the community.
 One executive of the local YMCA recalled that there were several barbershops, several grocery stores, and even a funeral home service.
 Greenwood was known to be an active religious community as there were numerous black-owned churches, Christian youth services, and other religious organizations.
+In addition to Tulsa, there are stories of other "Black Wall Street" across the country.
+On May 29, 2021, TIME published a story called Beyond Greenwood: The Historic Legacies and Overlooked Stories of America's 'Black Wall Streets'.